leoernesto1/leofs_docs/src/configuration/configuration_3.rst

 Configuration of eager check I/O scheduling for Erlang's VM
 -----------------------------------------------------------

-If you adopt LeoFS v1.2.7 w/Erlang 17.4, we recommend you turn on ``erlang.secio``.
+If you adopt LeoFS v1.2.7 later w/Erlang 17.5, we recommend you turn on ``erlang.secio``.
 So you need to modify the configuration files and the schema files as follows.

 * Turn on ``erlang.secio`` at leo_gateway.conf